A beautiful system of morality, veiled in allegory and illustrated by symbols.

 Yes, they can, there are two separate organisations that promote and oversee women's Freemasonry.

-While UGLE presides over the male Lodges, The Order of Women Freemasons (OWF) and Honourable Fraternity of Ancient Freemasons (HFAF) – now known as Freemasonry for Women – preside over lodges specifically for women.
+While UGLE presides over the male Lodges, The Order of Women Freemasons (OWF) and the Honourable Fraternity of Ancient Freemasons (HFAF) - now known as Freemasonry for Women - preside over lodges specifically for women.
 They follow a very similar structure and progression, and still refer to each other as Brothers.

 Not really.
 You are only asked to do the best you can (if you have a role in the ceremony) so you are only really competing with yourself.